New analytical model of static black hole with a dark matter halo and parametric constraints through quasiperiodic oscillations: The spacetime curvature characteristics and energy conditions

 From these equations, one can deduce that the spacetime singularity appears at $r=0$.
 Furthermore, we show the radial behavior of these curvature invariants in Fig.~\ref{Fig.Curvature}.
 Also, the behavior of the spacetime singularity is clearly seen in Fig.~\ref{Fig.Curvature}.
 These curvature invariants, respectively, approach zero and infinity when $r\to \infty$ and $\to 0$, i.e.,

 and

 The energy conditions are also considered to be fundamental characteristics of spacetime, like the curvature invariants.
 Here, we provide some insight by analyzing the corresponding energy conditions.
-We then turn to solving Einstein's Eq.~(\ref{eq.Einstein 1}) together with the energy-momentum tensor $T_{\mu}^\nu=\text{diag}[-\rho(r),P_r(r),P_{\theta}(r),P_{\phi}(r)]$.
-Consequently, we derive the stress-energy tensor elements as
+We then turn to solving Einstein's Eq.~(\ref{eq.Einstein 1}) together with the energy-momentum tensor Consequently, we derive the stress-energy tensor elements as {

-Taking the above equations into consideration, we further examine energy conditions for the source fluid.
+We give more explanation in Appendix \ref{Sec.App}.} Taking these equations into account, we further examine the energy conditions for the source fluid.
 It is worth noting that the stress-energy tensor must satisfy certain inequalities.
 Therefore, we further consider the null, weak, dominant, and strong energy conditions. \begin{itemize} \item The null-energy condition (NEC) is a fundamental requirement in GR and plays a crucial role in the study of gravitational physics.
 It ensures that the energy density associated with matter and fields in spacetime is always positive or zero, preventing the occurrence of exotic phenomena such as negative energy densities or violations of energy conditions.
 The NEC is a key ingredient in the formulation of the Einstein field equations and is essential for maintaining the consistency and physical viability of the theory.
-Taken all together, the NEC implies \cite{2017EPJC...77..542T,Al-Badawi25JCAP}:
+Taken together, the NEC implies \cite{2017EPJC...77..542T,Al-Badawi25JCAP}:

 or

 where $n^\alpha$ is the null vector.
 One can easily conclude from Eq. (\ref{eq.elements of the energy-mom.}) that $P_r(r)+\rho(r)=0$ and:

 with $\beta=\theta,\phi$.
 From Eq.(\ref{eq.NEC1}) it is obvious: